J-E-Foster/Python-Task-Manager/README.md

 ## Contact us

-The fastest way to get hold of us is always via [email](mailto:anoxicdrollie@gmail.com).
+The fastest way to get hold of me is always via [email](mailto:anoxicdrollie@gmail.com).

-Shoot us a mail, and we'll get back to you as soon as time allows - we would love to hear from you!
+Shoot me a mail, and I'll get back to you as soon as time allows - I would love to hear from you!